 - Body size.
 Small, thin-boned women are at greater risk.

 - Ethnicity.
-Caucasian and Asian women are at highest risk.
+White and Asian women are at highest risk.
 African American and Hispanic women have a lower but significant risk.

 - Family history.
 Fracture risk may be due, in part, to heredity.
 People whose parents have a history of fractures also seem to have reduced bone mass and may be at risk for fractures.